Diesel Loco Shed, Golden Rock: Operations

 The shed, headed by Senior Divisional Mechanical Engineer (Diesel), has about 750 employees in different ranks in the day-to-day operations of the shed, which include periodical overhaul, maintenance and repair works.
 The locos of this shed were thoroughly traverses over entire South India for passenger and freight services.

-Locomotives
+Locomotive fleet

 Awards

 The shed was adjudged the best shed among in the Southern Railway zone during 2012–2013.
 Also it won the "Performance Efficiency Shield" for the fifth time, since its inception in 2004–2005.